 - 11.1.1.
 Promotional material for all subscription services must prominently and explicitly identify the services as "subscription services". - 11.1.2.
-Any request from a customer to join a subscription service must be an independent transaction, with the specific intention of subscribing to a service. - 11.1.3.
-Where feasible, billing for a subscription service must indicate that the service purchased is a subscription service.
+Any request from a customer to join a subscription service must be an independent transaction, with the specific intention of subscribing to a service.
+A request from a subscriber to join a subscription service may not be bundled with a request for a specific content item. - 11.1.3.
+Where possible, billing for a subscription service must indicate that the service purchased is a subscription service. - 11.1.4.

-- 11.1.4.
 Customers may not be automatically subscribed to a subscription service as a result of a request for any non-subscription content or service. - 11.1.5.
 Subscription services with different billing frequencies should not have a subscription mechanism likely to cause a customer to accidentally subscribe to a more frequent service. - 11.1.6.
-Members must ensure that children accessing subscription services confirm that they have permission from a parent or guardian do to so. - 11.1.7.
-Once a customer has subscribed to subscription service, a notification message must be sent to the customer containing the following information: - (a) The cost of the subscription service and the frequency of the charges; - (b) Clear and concise instructions for unsubscribing from the service; - (c) The member's contact information.
+Members must ensure that children accessing subscription services confirm that they have permission from a parent or guardian do to so.